USEPA/EPA_OMEGA_Model/doc/source/inputs.rst

 Final GUI Data:

 * The model ending information is detailed in the event monitor and is also sent to the Windows Notification Center.
 This includes the time and the Output Batch Directory used.
-* The model status and elapsed time from model start is displayed below the 'Run Model' button.
+* The model status and final model run time are displayed below the 'Run Model' button.